Skip to main content

 Symptoms - Malaria

-The initial symptoms of malaria are flu-like and include:
+The initial symptoms of malaria are flu-like and usually mild.

-With some types of malaria, the symptoms occur in 48-hour cycles.
-During these cycles, you feel cold at first with shivering.
-You then develop a high temperature, accompanied by severe sweating and fatigue.
+With some types of malaria, symptoms may happen every 2 days.
+You may feel cold then very hot and tired.
 These symptoms usually last between 6 and 12 hours.

 The Plasmodium falciparum parasite causes the most serious type of malaria.
-This type can lead to you developing severe complications without prompt treatment.
-These include breathing problems and organ failure.
+This type can lead to serious complications if it is not treated quickly.
+This includes breathing problems and organ failure.

-If you develop symptoms of malaria while still taking antimalarial tablets remember to tell your GP which type you have been taking.
-The same type of antimalarial should not be used to treat you as well.
+If you get malaria symptoms while you're still taking antimalarial tablets, tell your GP which type you've been taking.
+They will use a different antimalarial to treat you.

-If you develop symptoms after returning home, contact your GP.
-Tell them which countries you've travelled to in the last 12 months, and include any stopovers.
+If you get malaria symptoms after returning home, tell your GP which countries you've travelled to in the last 12 months, including any countries you stopped over in.

 Content supplied by the NHS and adapted for Ireland by the HSE